IBM/java-microprofile-fault-monitoring/README.md

 At this point your app should be running.
 You can access the application by going to the URL:
 `http://<cluster hostname/domain name >`

 To access the basic and fault tolerant metrics, you need to make sure that you hit each of the endpoints.
-You can do that by clicking each of the links in your application so that its hitting the endpoints in each of the microservices.
+You can do that by clicking each of the links in your application so that it's hitting the endpoints in each of the microservices.
 For some of the endpoints if you cannot access through the application you can hit it using `curl` command. for example:

 `curl http://sanjeev-cluster-mp-metrics.us-south.containers.appdomain.cloud/speaker/getAllSpeakers` will hit the endpoint where `@Bulkhead` annotation is used.